pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/_index.md

 ### [JSON persistence](json_persistence)

-This tutorial will help you understand how to create a JSON persistence component.
-It starts by explaining the pre-requisites.
-Then it continues with an explanation on how to create a JSON persistence object, save data to it, and extract stored data from it.
-In the end, it provides an example where all the explained methods are included.
+This tutorial will guide you through creating a JSON persistence component.
+It begins by outlining the prerequisites.
+Then, it explains how to create a JSON persistence object, store data in it, and retrieve stored data.
+Finally, it includes an example that demonstrates the use of these methods.

 ### [Memory persistence](memory_persistence)

-The Pip.Services Toolkit offers a few abstract implementations for developing persistent components.
-One of them is the MemoryPersistence, which stores all of its data in memory.
-Its usefulness is limited in production, but very handy in unit tests.
-This persistence allows us to cut dependencies on external persistent storages and makes tests easy to set up and lighting fast!
+The Pip.Services Toolkit provides abstract implementations for developing persistent components, including MemoryPersistence.
+This component stores all data in memory, making it particularly useful for unit tests where cutting dependencies on external persistent storage is crucial.
+Although limited in production use, MemoryPersistence facilitates quick setup and efficient testing.

 ### [MySQL persistence](mysql_persistence)

-In this tutorial, we will see how to interact with a MySQL database in order to provide persistence to our code.
-First, we will see the main CRUD methods available in the three persistence components contained in the MySQL module.
-Then, we will see how to run SQL queries with these components.
-We will conclude with a summary of all the learned concepts.
+In this tutorial, you will learn how to integrate a MySQL database using Pip.Services to introduce persistence into your code.
+Initially, you'll delve into the fundamental CRUD methods offered by the three persistence components within the MySQL module.
+Following this, you'll learn how to effectively execute SQL queries using these components.
+To conclude, the tutorial provides a summary of the main concepts.

 ### [PostgreSQL persistence](postgre_persistence)

-In this tutorial, you will understand how to create persistence components for PostgreSQL databases.
-First, we will see the necessary prerequisites.
-Then, we will move to each of the three components available in Pip.Services for this purpose.
-Finally, we will summarize all the explained concepts.
+In this tutorial, you will learn how to create persistence components for PostgreSQL databases using Pip.Services.
+You will begin by covering the necessary prerequisites.
+Then, you will explore each of the three components available in Pip.Services for this purpose.
+To wrap up, the tutorial offers a summary of the key concepts covered.

 ### [SQL Server persistence](sqlserver_persistence)

-This tutorial will help you understand how to create SQL Server persistence components using Pip.Services.
-It begins by explaining how to install the sqlserver module and create the data structure used in the tutorial's examples.
+This tutorial will guide you through creating SQL Server persistence components using Pip.Services.
+It starts with instructions on installing the sqlserver module and setting up the data structure for the tutorial examples.
+Next, it explains each of the three persistence classes available in the module: SqlServerPersistence, IdentifiableSqlServerPersistence, and IdentifiableJsonSqlServerPersistence.
+Finally, it concludes with a summary of the main concepts learned throughout the tutorial.

 ### [MongoDB Basic](mongodb_persistence)

-Another frequent choice of persistence is Pip.Service's MongoDb persistence.
-This persistence stores data in MongoDB - a popular document-oriented database.
-The most basic implementation of this component is the MongoDbPersistence class defined in the MongoDb module.
-It is capable of storing a collection of documents, opening and closing connections, and performing a few simple CRUD operations.
+This tutorial will guide you through creating persistence components for MongoDB.
+Specifically, you will learn how to use two key components: MongoDbPersistence and IdentifiableMongoDbPersistence.
+Each explanation will include practical examples to illustrate their usage effectively.

 ### [Cassandra](cassandra)
 In this tutorial, you will learn how to interact with Cassandra, a NoSQL database, using the CassandraPersistence and IdentifiableCassandraPersistence components.